nightscout/trio-docs/docs/EN/operate/build.md

 The `pull` command halts at this error and does not move on updating the submodules.
 You must first fix the Trio workspace files using [Fix Trio Conflicts](#fix-trio-conflicts).

-* If there was no error similar to that shown above, you will see the word `Updating` with the list of files changed.
+* If there was no error similar to the one shown above, you will see the word `Updating` with the list of files changed.
 * If there were no updates, you'll see `Already up to date`

 ### Submodule Update